top of page

 135x135

-Both Free of Heart and Boxed Heart timber have important roles in the construction and landscaping industries.
-Understanding how each behaves ensures better project outcomes, fewer defects and improved long-term performance.
+Both Free of Heart and Boxed Heart timber have important roles in construction and landscaping.
+Understanding how each behaves ensures better project outcomes, fewer defects, and improved long-term performance.

-If you need assistance selecting FOH or BH posts for your next project, reach out— we are happy to help.
+If you need assistance selecting FOH or BH posts for your next project, reach out—we are happy to help.
+Our commitment to providing innovative, premium architectural timber products made from ethically sourced Australian native hardwoods sets us apart.
+Together, we can create beautiful, sustainable spaces that stand the test of time.

 Join us for Australian